 French fries recipe

-The best potatoes for French fries are fresh, never frozen, and with a medium-firm consistency that is not too firm nor too soft.
+The best potatoes for French fries are fresh, never frozen.
+They’ll have a medium-firm consistency that is not too firm nor too soft.
 In the best French fries recipe, frites are cut rectangular around 1cm square.
 The secret to the Belgian fries recipe is that the potato is fried twice.
-The Belgian tourism board recommends that the first fry should be done at 150°C and the second fry at 175 °C.
+The Belgian tourism board recommends that the first fry should be done at 150°C and the second at 175 °C.

 - mayonnaise, curry mayonnaise, curry ketchup